Fantasy

-Author's Note: Experience Midgar from Final Fantasy VII (mixing the 1997' and the Ramake version).
+Author's Note: Experience Gaia from Final Fantasy VII (mixing the 97' original game and both Remakes).

 Because of the city's verticality, this version of Midgar is structured very differently from what you would see in the official games, like how slums were positioned on the sides of the sectors, to create distance between the plates and the underground areas.
-Another key factor of structural changes is the map editor of Friends & Fables, it only supports rectangles, making it impossible to create actual "sectors" in a triangular shape.
-Big buildings are actually "areas", providing more complexity with their inner structure, for example with "Shinra's Headquarters" it was possible to make a complex series of rooms, labs and key areas.
+Big buildings are actually "areas", providing more complexity with their inner structure, for example with "Shinra Building" it was possible to make a complex series of rooms, labs and key areas.

 Visibility | Public |